flutter/website/src/get-started/install/help.md

 description: This page describes some common installation issues new Flutter users have run into and offers suggestions to resolve them.
 ---

+This page describes some common installation issues new Flutter users have encountered and offers suggestions on how to resolve them.
+If you are still experiencing problems, consider reaching out to any of the resources listed under [community support channels][].
-This page describes some common installation issues new Flutter users have run into and offers suggestions to resolve them.
-Included at the bottom of the page is a list of [community support channels][] you can reach out to if you don’t find answers from this page.
-To add a topic to this page or make a correct, you may file an issue or a pull request using the buttons at the top of the doc.
+To add a topic to this page or make a correction, you can file an issue or a pull request using the buttons at the top of the page.

 ## Get the Flutter SDK